hyperstate/hyperstate-docs/hypermedia-blog-april-2017.md

 ## System architecture examples

-Reactive hypermedia controls enable the dynamic orchestration of client-server interactions by discovering actions and adding dynamic link bindings to connect resources, event sources, and event handlers.
-The following are some examples of system-level orchestration using reactive hypermedia.
+Interactive hypermedia controls enable the dynamic orchestration of client-server interactions by discovering actions and adding dynamic link bindings to connect resources, event sources, and event handlers.
+The following are some examples of system-level orchestration using interactive hypermedia.

 ### Actions in hypermedia clients